Grabscheid Voice and Swallowing Center of Mount Sinai

 Treating Voice Disorders

-We treat vocal disorders with medication, surgery, or voice therapy, which involves vocal and physical exercises coupled with behavioral changes.
+Our treatments for vocal disorders include medication, surgery, or voice therapy, which involves vocal and physical exercises coupled with behavioral changes.

-Our staff recognizes that a person’s voice is central to individuality, so we work closely with our patients to understand their concerns and tailor the optimum treatment plan that best suits their needs.
+Our staff recognizes that a person’s voice is central to individuality, so we work closely with our patients to understand their concerns and tailor the optimal treatment plan that best suits their needs.

 Treating Swallowing Disorders

-Swallowing problems (dysphagia) are a common symptom of many medical conditions, including rheumatoid arthritis, diabetes, and scleroderma; for patients with neurological injuries caused by stroke or trauma to the head or spinal cord; those with progressive neurological conditions such as Parkinson’s disease and multiple sclerosis; and those with head and neck tumors.
+Swallowing problems (dysphagia) are a common symptom of many medical conditions, including rheumatoid arthritis, diabetes, and scleroderma.
+They may also occur in patients with neurological injuries caused by stroke or trauma to the head or spinal cord, or in patients who have progressive neurological conditions such as Parkinson’s disease and multiple sclerosis, or in patients who have head and neck tumors.

 Treatments include compensatory posturing, thermal stimulation, therapeutic exercises, and electromyography monitoring devices, as well as medical and surgical approaches.